Banihal Pass

 The road from Jammu to Srinagar transversed Banihal Pass until 1956 when the Jawahar Tunnel was constructed under the pass.
 The road now passes through the tunnel and the Banihal Pass is no longer used for road transport.

 As from the Banihal Pass a sharp change in nature and mountains can be seen.
-The natural surroundings of Kashmir reveal themselves through the Banihal and Jehlum valley roads.
+The natural surroundings of Kashmir reveal themselves through the Banihal and Jhelum valley roads.